cypress-io/cypress/cypress/v1.0/documentation/1-Commands/32-parents.md

 slug: parents
-excerpt: Get the parents of elements
+excerpt: Get the parents DOM elements of the DOM elements

-Get the parents of the elements.
+Get the parents DOM elements of the DOM elements.

 | | |
 |--- | --- |